milkiq/Private-Cloud/README.md

 # Private-Cloud

-A private cloud which build by nodejs.
+A simple static file server which build by nodejs.